 - Dec: Paper on factors affecting maximum dive depth of elephant seals (Photopoulou et al.) is now available as a preprint from Marine Mammal Science.

 - Nov: Paper published in Journal of Applied Ecology (Schick et al.) on use of a model to estimate body condition of elephant seals while they are at sea, based on tag-based information about their buoyancy..

-- May: PhD student Marjolaine Caillat has submitted her thesis on assessing and correcting for the effects of species misclassification in acoustic surveys of cetaceans.
-Congratulations Marjolaine!
+- Nov: Former PhD student Marjolaine Caillat's thesis is available online.
+The title is "Assessing and correcting for the effects of species misclassification during passive acoustic surveys of cetaceans."

 I am a statistical ecologist based in the